Makita 18V LXT Portable Power Station – howto

 This gave me a bit of thinking, what voltage would be the best for this task.
-I’ve checked 12V and 24V, car inverters and sadly they all have over/under voltage protection that will not work with 18V Makita (that can be change from 20V to as low as 10V).
+I’ve checked 12V and 24V, car inverters and sadly they all have over/under voltage protection that will not work with 18V Makita (that can vary from 20V to as low as 10V).

-So back to car inverters… that are cheaper (like 50$) and more useful (car/camping) then 36V solution.
+So back to car inverters… that are cheaper (like 50$) and more useful in other situations like car/camping, then 36V solution.